bwRavencl/ControllerBuddy-Pages/index.md

         Haptic feedback is a special feature that can be enabled for relative axis mappings.
 It causes the controller to vibrate slightly when either end of a relative axis, or a user defined axis position (dentent), is reached.

         Haptic feedback support is implemented for the most popular controllers on both Windows and Linux.
-  - title: Which controller do you recommend?
+  - title: What's the best controller for ControllerBuddy?
     content: |
-        The author either recommends a Microsoft Xbox Series X\|S Controller or a Sony DualSense or DualShock 4 controller.
+        The author recommends either a Microsoft Xbox Series X\|S Controller or a Sony DualSense or DualShock 4 controller.

         Both Sony controllers feature a touchpad, which is supported by ControllerBuddy to function like the typical touchpad of a laptop computer.
-  - title: Is there a way to automate launching ControllerBuddy and loading profiles from within simulators?
+  - title: Can ControllerBuddy launch automatically with a sim?
     content: |
         ControllerBuddy supports multiple command line parameters which are listed [here](https://github.com/bwRavencl/ControllerBuddy/blob/master/README.md#command-line-parameters){:target="_blank"}.